-- 1. If you are not requesting any equipment or technology move to the next section and skip the below steps. - 2.
+- 1. Click "No equipment or technology requested" if you are not requesting any equipment. - 2.
 Name.
 Enter requested equipment name. - 3.
 Base cost.
 Enter cost for the equipment. - 4.
 Qty.
 Enter the quantity. - 5.
 Subtotal.
 Automatically calculates (base cost times quantity). - 6.
 Description.
 Enter the type of equipment with a description and justification explaining why the equipment is necessary for the success of the project (limited to 1,000 characters). - a.
 Provide any additional calculations that make up the base cost. - b.
 The justification should explain that this equipment is not available or accessible to project personnel without specifically purchasing through this award. - 7.
 Add item.
 Click to add additional equipment requests (repeat steps 2 through 6). - 8.
 Delete.
 Click to delete an item. - 9.
-This completes Section 14C.
-Please confirm that you have no validation errors; if so, please correct before moving away from this section.
-Once you are ready, please use the left-hand navigation to move to the next section.
+Click "next" to move to section 14.D.
+If any required fields are unanswered, they will be flagged with warning messages.

-- 10. Additional documentation that may need to be uploaded to section 13 outside of the Budget Narrative includes the following:
+Additional documentation that may need to be uploaded to section 13 outside of the Budget Narrative includes the following:

-- Narrative of the procurement method

-- Sole Source Justification
+- Narrative of the procurement method - Sole Source Justification